makerCL/ME405--Microprocessor-Applications-in-Machine-Control/lab2/src/README.md

-README file for ME405 Repository
+README file for ME405 Lab 2 Repository

 Authors:
-Miles Alderman and Caleb Ernlenborn
+Miles Alderman and Caleb Erlenborn

 Description:
 This lab built on previous by creating a Proportional closed loop.
 Feedback controller class that interacts with motor driver and encoder classes to measure current position and PWM to achieve a setpoint.
 It then sends the data it collects of the step response serially to the PC, which plots the data on a graph.
 It does this by creating a virutal COM port on the MCU which interacts with the serial port of the laptop through USB.
 The system's response to various gains is summarized below.